jackhman/sergio-martin-rubio-site/_posts/2019-12-16-get-started-with-mockito.md

 ## Using Spies

 Spies are partial mocks.
 This means that when you use a spy then the real methods are called unless a method was stubbed.
-A spy is create with the annotation `@Spy` or by creating an instance of the class you want to spy and passing the instance to `Mockito.spy()`.
+Spies are created with the annotation `@Spy` or by creating an instance of the class you want to spy and passing the instance to `Mockito.spy()`.

 ```java
 @Spy